MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 The outcome of health modeling is a _model_ or a graphical representation of logical entities and their relationships for a workload architecture.
 Each node has a health state definition.

 > [!IMPORTANT]
-> _Health modeling_ is an abstract concept that you can implement with a good understanding of business scenarios and apply at different scopes.
+> _Health modeling_ is an abstract concept that you can implement and apply at different scopes if you have a good understanding of the business scenarios.

 ![A diagram that shows the health model definition.](./_images/health-model.png)

 In the image,

 -  _Entities_ are logical components of the workload that represent aspects of the system.
-They can be infrastructure components, such as servers, databases, and networks.
+They can be infrastructure components, like servers, databases, and networks.
 They can also be specific application modules, pods, services, or microservices.
 Or, entities can capture user interactions and system flows within the workload.

    > [!NOTE]
    > User and system flows summarize nonfunctional requirements across business scenarios that involve application and infrastructure components.
 This summary reflects business value for the application.

 - _Relationships_ between entities mirror the dependency chains within the system.
-For example, an application module might call specific infrastructure components, which forms a relationship.
+For example, an application module might call specific infrastructure components that form a relationship.

-Consider a scenario where an e-commerce workload experiences a spike in failed messages on an Azure Service Bus queue, which is causing payments to fail.
+Consider a scenario in which an e-commerce workload experiences a spike in failed messages on an Azure Service Bus queue, which is causing payments to fail.
 This problem is critical for the organization due to the implied revenue loss.
 Although an application developer might understand the effect of this metric spike on payments, this legacy knowledge isn't often shared across the operations team.

-A health model can give operators immediate visibility into the problem and its impact.
+A health model can give operators immediate visibility into the problem and its effects.
 The payment flow depends on Service Bus, one of the workload components.
-The visual representation reveals the degraded state of the Service Bus instance and its impact on the payment flow.
+The visual representation reveals the degraded state of the Service Bus instance and its effect on the payment flow.
 Operators can understand the importance of the issue and focus their remediation efforts on that specific component.

 Health modeling helped the preceding scenario in the following ways:

 - It improved the time to detect (TTD) and time to mitigate (TTM) by **enabling faster problem isolation**, which led to quicker detection of problems and potential fixes.

 - Operators received alerts based on health states, which **reduced unnecessary noise**.
-Operators received notifications with specific health context related to the business impact on payments.
+Operators received notifications that provided specific context about the business impact on payments.

 - Dependency chains helped operators fully understand the extent of operational issues.
 This knowledge **accelerated impact assessments** and led to prioritized responses.
 Operators also easily identified cascading or correlated issues.

 - Operators conducted post-incident activities with accuracy because the health model provided **insights into the root causes of anomalies** and the specific health signals that were involved.

-- Monitoring **data was meaningful for all team members**.
+- It made the **monitoring data meaningful for all team members**.
 It bridged the gap between legacy knowledge and shared insights.

 - The organization used the health model as **a baseline for future investments** in AI-driven operations to derive intelligent insights.